vaibhav-karnwal/Flutter-Documentation/README.md

 <img src="https://github.com/vaibhav-karnwal/Flutter-Documentation/blob/main/img/floatingactionbutton.PNG" alt="home" width="550" height="350"/>

+### onPressed

+floatingActionButton property contains another property which serve it functions when anyone presses it.
+It is called as "onPressed: () {}".

 ## Style

 * centerTitle --> used to center the text in title in AppBar (centerTitle: true)